braydonf/nostr-key-change/specification.md

 ## Recovery Keys Setup Event

 This is an event that is non-replaceable and ONLY ONE can be considered valid.
 Clients SHOULD implement a means to verify that users are aware of these conditions to avoid accidental broadcast of the event.
-Every client is individually responsible for storing a copy of this event and SHOULD also store it on relays, signed via attestations.
+Every client is individually responsible for storing a copy of this event and SHOULD ALSO store it on relays, signed via attestations.
 Any future events of this type MUST NOT be replaced automatically as it could be from an attacker due to a compromised or stolen private key.
-Clients MAY provide a manual verification process that can be verified through a side-channel to be able to independently replace the setup event.
+Clients MAY PROVIDE a manual verification process that can be verified through a side-channel to be able to independently replace the setup event.
 The recovery setup event can assign anywhere from 1 to `n` recovery keys assigned to be able to sign the change and revocation event.
 A threshold number of keys (`m` of `n`) can be assigned to verify this event.

 ```js
 {